Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: The light curves of real TDEs

 \subsubsection{Swift/UVOT}

 Of the \Ntot\ TDEs in our sample, \Nswift\ have been observed and detected at UV wavelengths by the Neil Gehrels {\it Swift} Observatory.
 We download the latest {\it Swift}/UVOT data for all sources and reprocess all photometry (using the 20201215 UVOT calibration files).
 Following \citet{vanVelzen18_FUV,vanVelzen19_ZTF}, we estimate the host galaxy flux in {\it Swift}/UVOT filters by fitting a stellar-population synthesis model to the pre-TDE photometry.
-This baseline is subtracted from the aperture photometry obtained from the {\it Swift} images and the uncertainty on the baseline flux is propagated into the resulting difference flux.
+This baseline is subtracted from the aperture photometry obtained from the {\it Swift} images and the uncertainty on the baseline flux is propagated into the resulting difference flux. {The default aperture radius is 5~arcsec.
+If needed, this radius is manually adjusted to capture the flux of larger host galaxies.
+For each source, the aperture radius and the host galaxy baseline magnitudes are available in the file that contains the difference photometry.}